 Here’s What’s New:

 Action1 Remote Monitoring and Management Platform constantly evolves as our development team adds new exciting features.
-The typical service update cycle happens 3-4 times per year, with each new service update having brand-new set of features or substantial improvements to the existing aspects of the platform.
+The typical service update cycle happens 3-4 times per year, with each new service update having a brand-new set of features or substantial improvements to the existing aspects of the platform.
 The following is a history of service updates.
-Since each service update is truly exciting and unique, we decided to give them exciting and unique names also, naming each one after our beautiful beaches and surf breaks of South Orange County, California, where Action1 originated.
+Since each service update is truly exciting and unique, we decided to give them exciting and unique names also, naming each one after the beautiful beaches and surf breaks of South Orange County, California.

 March 2022 — “Headlands”